Jill and George Mertz Fellowship

 The application has two key components:

 - The applicant must submit a two-page description of how the Mertz Fellowship will be used, the exceptional opportunity that it will provide, and the impact it will have on the applicant's career.
-The period of the Fellowship is not fixed, but must be at least six months in duration.
+The period of the Fellowship is not fixed, but must be at least six months in duration and the travel taken within one year of award announcement.
 A curriculum vitae of no more than three pages should accompany the application.

 - The proposed host institution must submit a letter of support and a budget* describing how the Mertz Fellowship funds will be used.
 The institution may match or supplement the Fellowship to increase the value of the experience.
 The award will be made to the host institution.
 The AOF is a non-profit organization and does not supply any indirect costs associated with this or any other of it's programs.